 A downside to WordPress’s open-source architecture is that hackers can find and exploit security holes in your code.
 It was found in June 2013 that some of the 50 most downloaded plugins for WordPress were vulnerable to SQL injection, XSS, and other common attacks.
 WordPress regularly releases fixes to address its security flaws.
 But unless you update frequently, your site will be easy to hack.

 Many WordPress plugins are made by unknown developers, which means they might not always work as you’d hope.
 So in addition to posing security risks, use of plugins also poses the threat of website instability.

 Because many WP users use the same plugins, WordPress sites tend to all look pretty similar to each other.
 This is not a great thing if you are trying to visually distinguish your brand from others.

 Site slowdown problems

 In order to extensively customize your WordPress site, you need to use many plugins.
 However, loading all these plugins takes time.
 As a result, your perfectly customized website might end up being quite imperfectly slow to load.

-Depending on your needs, WordPress could be a great choice for you – or it could be a real stinker.
+Depending on your needs, with all the WordPress pros and cons, it could be a great choice for you – or it could be a real stinker.
 For most small businesses and bloggers who simply want to launch a fairly basic, easy-to-maintain website and do not have an incredibly specific vision for their site, WordPress will be more than sufficient.
-However, larger entities with lots of capital may want to invest the resources to set
+However, larger entities with lots of capital may want to invest the resources to set.